Combs, Causality and Contractions in Atomic Markov Categories: Atomic Markov Categories

 \section{Atomic Markov Categories}

-We being by recalling the notion of atomicity in Markov categories, as well as the prerequisite notions of almost sure equality and absolute continuity found in \cite{Fritz2023a}.
-We assume that the reader is familiar with monoidal Markov categories, but recall relevant definitions and notations in Appendix~\ref{app:markov}.
+We recall the notion of atomicity in Markov categories, as well as the prerequisite notions of almost sure equality and absolute continuity found in \cite{Fritz2023a}.
+Proofs of our propositions are to be found in the appendix.
 Let $\C$ be a Markov category.